 - Recommendation from the probation department.

-In some cases, the prosecutor might make an argument against granting the motion to reduce.
+In some cases, the prosecutor may argue against granting the motion to reduce.
 Afterward the hearing has concluded, the judge will make a ruling on your motion.

 If the judge grants your motion, your felony will be reduced to a misdemeanor.
-A felony reduction to a misdemeanor offense is frequently the first step towards pursuing an expungement, under California Penal Code Section 1203.4.
+A felony reduction to a misdemeanor offense is often the first step toward pursuing an expungement, as outlined in California Penal Code Section 1203.4.

 Benefits of a Successful Reduction

-It's no secret that having a felony conviction on your record is a significant hardship to obtain employment, housing, licenses, and social services.
+It's no secret that having a felony conviction on your record poses a significant hardship in obtaining employment, housing, licenses, and social services.
 It also means much greater legal punishments for any future criminal offenses due to sentencing enhancements.

 A misdemeanor record will not normally impact your future opportunities to any great extent.
 Under state and federal law, a felon is prohibited from possessing or owning a firearm.

-However, if you are successful in your California Penal Code Section 17(b), motion to reduce felony and you don't have any other felony convictions; you will be able to have your gun rights restored.
+However, suppose you are successful in your California Penal Code Section 17(b) motion to reduce felony and have no other felony convictions.
+In that case, you will be able to have your gun rights restored.

-A successful reduction of a felony to a misdemeanor means your don't have to admit you were ever convicted of a felony crime.
-Again, this is significant for employment and loan applications or enlisting in the military.
-In other words, the law will no longer recognize you a felon.
+A successful reduction of a felony to a misdemeanor means you don't have to admit you were ever convicted of a felony crime.
+Again, this is significant for employment and loan applications, as well as for enlisting in the military.
+In other words, the law will no longer recognize you as a felon.

-As you can see above, there are many benefits to a successful reduction of a felony to a misdemeanor.
-However, it should be noted there are some penalties that will still apply after the reductions.
+As you can see above, successfully reducing a felony to a misdemeanor has numerous benefits.
+However, it is worth noting that certain penalties will still apply after the reductions.

-For example, if your offense was considered a California serious felony or violent felony offense, your conviction will remain a "strike" for the purposes of California's Three Strike's Law.
+For example, if your offense was considered a serious felony or violent felony in California, your conviction will remain a "strike" for the purposes of California's Three Strikes Law.

 Also, if you were required by the court to register as a sex offender under California Penal Code Section 290, you will still be required to register after the reduction.

-We are often asked if an attorney is actually needed to file the motion to reduce a felony, under California Penal Code Section 17(b).
+We are often asked whether an attorney is actually needed to file a motion to reduce a felony under California Penal Code Section 17(b).
 In many cases, the answer is YES.
 Why?
 You will need to present the court with facts and supporting documentation that would justify a decision to reduce your felony offense to a misdemeanor.

-Our Los Angeles criminal defense attorneys can present effective evidence in order to convince the judge to grant the motion.
-The first step is to call our law firm so we can determine eligibility and discuss options.
-You deserve a second chance and should not be defined with the label of being a felon.
+Our Los Angeles criminal defense attorneys can present compelling evidence to convince the judge to grant the motion.
+The first step is to contact our law firm, so we can determine your eligibility and discuss available options.
+You deserve a second chance and should not be defined by the label of being a felon.